Bringing Clear Focus to Amazon

 Amazon has long been deemed the 800 pound gorilla of cloud computing.
 Ask anyone in the tech world, and they'll sing high praises of Amazon Web Services (AWS) However, according to Mr. Sparks and Amazon's financial statements, the AWS division represents only approximately 4.2% of net sales.

-Additionally, there is a flood of competition coming in from huge players like Google (NASDAQ: GOOG) Oracle (NASDAQ: ORCL), and Hewlett Packard who will either be offering a differentiated product, or a superior price to steal away business from Amazon.
+Additionally, there is a flood of competition coming in from huge players like Google (NASDAQ: GOOG) Oracle (NYSE: ORCL), and Hewlett Packard who will either be offering a differentiated product, or a superior price to steal away business from Amazon.
 That being said, there are tons of companies out there who are saving massive amounts of money they formerly spent on their IT departments by outsourcing these needs to the big cloud players.

 To quote from the NY Times, "For one, the big incumbent Silicon Valley companies, like Hewlett-Packard and Oracle, are taking cloud computing for business very seriously.
 They plan to go up against cloud challenges from Amazon and Google by promising better security, reliable industry standard practices, and a higher quality of services.
 They are selling these aspects to the top levels of the company, while Amazon and Google have succeeded by reaching to individual engineers and department heads.
 In other words, the incumbents are using their existing business relationships, and their knowledge of how much big business values peace of mind."